matthew-bull/matthew-bull.github.io/about.md

 - The Language of Things.
 Deyan Sudjic.
 A look at our relationship with objects and design.
 - Going to the Design Museum ([designmuseum.org](http://designmuseum.org)) and other galleries and exhibitions from time to time.
 I think it's important to understand the role of design more broadly in society if you're going to understand what makes a website work for people.
 - My favourite design object is a pencil.
 My favourite design website is [medium.com](http://medium.com)
+- The source code for my CV and this page are available at [https://github.com/matthew-bull/matthew-bull.github.io](https://github.com/matthew-bull/matthew-bull.github.io)